 Semi-annual sampling in the distribution system for pH and alkalinity is a requirement of Schedule 15.1 O.Reg.
 170/03.
-The Fairfield Drinking Water System qualified for reduced sampling as lead concentrations in samples collected from residential plumbing and the distribution system did not pose a risk to public health, based on the ODWQS.
+The Fairfield and Bath Drinking Water System qualified for reduced sampling as lead concentrations in samples collected from residential plumbing and the distribution system did not pose a risk to public health, based on the ODWQS.

 The requirement for reduced sampling is based on population.
-To determine the amount of sampling locations for the Fairfield DWS in January 2018 published population figures for the year 2017 were taken (served population in 2017: 9885).
-Samples were collected at three different locations in the distribution system and at two locations for the Bath DWS.
+To determine the amount of sampling locations for the Fairfield DWS in January 2019 published population figures for the year 2018 were taken (served population in 2018: 10,102).
+Samples were collected at four different locations in the distribution system.
+Bath grew by four persons to 3,037 and lead sampling remained at two places for the Bath

+Exempted from sampling lead in private plumbing since 2011 based on a community wide lead sampling DWS in 2019.
 The samples were analyzed for pH and alkalinity.

-Exempted from sampling lead in private plumbing since 2011 based on a community wide lead sampling